alexabaran/ML_project_CustomerPropensityToPurchase/README.md

 As part of the **RocketScience Team**, my primary focus was on the **statistical analysis** of user behavior and exploring the question: *What actions do people take before they add items to their shopping cart?*

-Given that only 4% of users who added items to their cart completed their purchases, I focused on understanding what could potentially increase the frequency of cart additions.
+Given that 25% of users who added items to their cart completed their purchases, I focused on understanding what could potentially increase the frequency of cart additions.
 I hypothesized that improving the actions that lead up to adding products to the cart could lead to an increase in overall sales.

 ### Key Areas I Focused On:
 - **Identifying user behaviors before cart additions**: I analyzed the data to understand the sequence of actions users take before adding items to their baskets.